Patsy Ferran

-Early life
+Early life and education

 Ferran was born in Valencia, Spain, in 1989.
 Her father is from Barcelona and her mother is from Valencia.
 The family moved to England when Ferran was a child.
 She attended Notre Dame School, an all-girls convent school in Cobham, Surrey.

 She read Drama and Theatre Arts at Birmingham University, and trained at the Royal Academy of Dramatic Art, graduating in 2014.